abdoulousseini2028-droid/interview-prep-ai/README.md

 ##  What Problem Does This Solve?

-**LeetCode teaches you how to code.
+**LeetCode teaches how to code.
 This teaches you how to interview.**

-Most candidates fail technical interviews not because their code is wrong - they fail because they can't explain their thinking clearly.
-You can have the perfect solution but still get rejected if you can't communicate your approach.
+Most candidates fail technical interviews not because their code is wrong, they fail because they can't explain their thinking clearly.
+In fact the best leedcoders use pen/pencil and paper to describe their problem-solving strategy before writing any a line of code.
+My AI has that pen and paper integrated in it.
+It trains coders to be able to effectively explain their codes in a coding interview, not just write it.

-**The gap:** Existing platforms focus solely on coding ability, but real interviews evaluate:
--  Technical correctness
--  Communication clarity
-- Problem-solving process

 This beta-version of InterviewPrep AI (with loaded API credits) evaluates **both** - just like a real interviewer would.